Colon cancer and rectal cancer affect people of all ages, ethnicities, and lifestyles — no one is immune.

 In fact, some experts believe an uptake in screening over the past couple decades has contributed, at least in part, to declining incidence rates of colorectal cancer in older adults.

-The fact is, routine screening is recognized as the most effective way to reduce risk, and the American Cancer Society recommends screening begin at age 45 for average-risk individuals.
+The fact is, routine screening is recognized as the most effective way to reduce risk, and the United States Preventive Services Task Force says screening should begin at age 45 for average-risk individuals.

 So how do screenings prevent colorectal cancer?